Jbbouille/shingle/shingle/README.md

 ## Shingle code organisation
 The shingle repository is divided in 4 parts:
-- Core: The entry point of the core of shingle is the class `org.shingle.jaxrs.DocumentationBuilder`.
+- Core: The entry point of the core of shingle is the class `fr.shingle.jaxrs.DocumentationBuilder`.
 - Shingle-maven-plugin: This a plugin that can be use in java projects in order to build documentation with Maven and Shingle.
 - Shingle-UI: The UI.